10 Steps of a Medical Malpractice Lawsuit

 The losing party has the right to appeal the jury’s decision.
 If the award seems outrageously high or low, either side may try to persuade the judge to make an adjustment or grant a new trial.

 If your case is settled, you will sign an agreement that releases the defendant from future liability.
 This means you cannot pursue more money from the defendants if your condition worsens.
 However, if your condition improves, you are not obligated to return a portion of your award.

 All medical malpractice lawsuits follow these ten steps, regardless of the specific details of the case.
-To learn more about the medical malpractice lawsuit process, seek the advice of a reputable medical malpractice lawyer.
+To learn more about the medical malpractice lawsuit process, seek the advice of a reputable personal injury lawyer in Boston.